Medically Reviewed by:John Rabkin, MD, FACSBoard Certified Bariatric Surgeon

-It’s normal to be nervous before your bariatric surgery hospital stay.
-But you have chosen your team of doctors and hospital well and you have everything in place, so please try to relax
+Obviously, it’s normal to be nervous anytime you are headed to the hospital for a surgical procedure, but you will have chosen your team of doctors and hospital well and you have everything in place, so do your best to relax.

 Once you arrive at the hospital, your team of nurses will prepare you to go to the operating room.
 You will meet with the anesthesiologist and your surgeon before surgery.
 The nursing staff will talk with you and let you know what to expect and will check your vital signs.